Deep Partial Updating: Towards Communication Efficient Updating for On-device Inference: Evaluation

-\fakeparagraph{One-shot Rewinding vs Iterative Rewinding} Based on previous experiments on pruning \citep{bib:ICLR20:Renda}, iterative pruning with retraining may yield a higher accuracy compared to one-shot pruning, yet requiring several times more optimization iterations and also extra handcrafted hyperparameters (\eg pruning ratio schedule).
-This paper focuses on comparing the performance of \sysname with other baselines including full updating given the same number of optimization iterations per round.
-Thus, we conduct one-shot rewinding at each round, \ie the rewinding is executed only once to achieve the desired sparsity (as shown in Alg. \ref{alg:rewind}).

 \fakeparagraph{Indexing} \sysname generates a sparse tensor.
 In addition to the updated weights, the indices of these weights also need to be sent to each edge device.
-A simple implementation is to send the mask $\bm{m}$. $\bm{m}$ is a binary vector with $I$ elements, which are assigned with 1 if the corresponding weights are updated.
+A simple implementation is to send the mask $\bm{m}$, \ie a binary vector of $I$ elements.
 Let $S_w$ denote the bitwidth of each single weight, and $S_x$ denote the bitwidth of each index.
 Directly sending $\bm{m}$ yields an overall communication cost of $I\cdot k \cdot S_w+I \cdot S_x$ with $S_x=1$.
 To save the communication cost on indexing, we further encode $\bm{m}$.
 Suppose that $\bm{m}$ is a random binary vector with a probability of $k$ to contain 1.
 The optimal encoding scheme according to Shannon yields $S_x(k)=k \cdot \mathrm{log}(1/k) + (1-k) \cdot \mathrm{log}(1/(1-k))$.
 Coding schemes such as Huffman block coding can come close to this bound.
-Partial updating results in a smaller communication data size than full updating, if $S_w\cdot I > S_w\cdot k\cdot I + S_x(k)\cdot I$.
-Under the worst case for indexing cost, \ie $S_x(k=0.5)=1$, as long as $k<(32-1)/32=0.97$, partial updating can yield a smaller communication data size with $S_w=32$-bit weights.
-In the following experiments, we will use $S_w\cdot k\cdot I + S_x(k)\cdot I$ to report the size of data transmitted from server to each node at each round, contributed by the partially updated weights plus the encoded indices of these weights.
+We use $S_w\cdot k\cdot I + S_x(k)\cdot I$ to report the size of data transmitted from server to each node at each round, contributed by the partially updated weights plus the encoded indices of these weights.